mattbarker016/nubbhub/README.md

 	- Upload Amount
 - View past billing cycle data (from Aug.
 2015 on)
 - Eight colorful themes
-- Confirguable notifcations when user's have exceeded a certain amount of data
+- [BETA] Confirguable notifcations when user's have exceeded a certain amount of data
 - Guest mode, to not leave non-Cornellians left out on the fun

 ## Little Touches